epics-docs/epics-docs/build-system/specifications.md

 an automatically updated source version number visible at runtime (eg. with a stringin record).

-To enable this the variable GENVERSION must be set with the desired name of the generated header.
+To enable this the variable `GENVERSION` must be set with the desired name of the generated header.
 By default this variable is empty and no header will be generated.
-If specified, this variable must be set before configure/RULES is included.
+If specified, this variable must be set before `configure/RULES` is included.

 It is also necessary to add an explicit dependency for each source file which includes the generated header.

-An Makefile which generates a version header named "myversion.h" included by "devVersionString.c" would have the following.
+An Makefile which generates a version header named `myversion.h` included by `devVersionString.c` would have the following.

 ```
 TOP=../.. include $(TOP)/configure/CONFIG # ... define PROD or